EnviroDIY/Arduino-SDI-12/README.md

 It is designed to be compatible with [EnviroDIY_SoftwareSerial_PCINT12](https://github.com/EnviroDIY/SoftwareSerial_PCINT12) library (which controls interrupt vectors PCINT1 (B) & PCINT2 (C) / Mayfly pins D08-D15 & D16-D23) and [EnviroDIY PcInt PCINT0](https://github.com/EnviroDIY/PcInt_PCINT0) (which controls interrupt vectors PCINT0 (A) / Mayfly pins D24-D31/A0-A7).
 Note that different AtMega1284p boards have a different mapping from the physical PIN numbers to the listed digital PIN numbers that are printed on the board.
 One of the most helpful lists of pins and interrupts vectors is in the the [Pin/Port Bestiary wiki page for the Enable Interrupt library](https://github.com/GreyGnome/EnableInterrupt/wiki/Usage#PIN__PORT_BESTIARY).

-### EnviroDIY_SDI12_ExtInts<!-- {#mainpage_extints} -->

-EnviroDIY_SDI12_ExtInts is the ExtInt branch of this repository.
-It doesn't control any of the interrupts, but instead relies on an external interrupt management library (like [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt)) to assign the SDI-12 receive data function to the right pin.
-This is the least stable because there's some extra delay because the external library is involved, but the use of timers in the SDI-12 library greatly increases it's stability.
-It's also the easiest to get working in combination with any other pin change interrupt based library.
-It can be paired with the [EnviroDIY_SoftwareSerial_ExtInts](https://github.com/EnviroDIY/SoftwareSerial_ExternalInts) libraries (which is, by the way, extremely unstable).

-If you would like to use a different pin change interrupt library, uncomment the line `#define SDI12_EXTERNAL_PCINT` in SDI12.h and recompile the library.
-Then, in your own code call `SDI12::handleInterrupt()` as the interrupt for the SDI12 pin using the other interrupt library.
-Example j shows doing this in GreyGnome's [EnableInterrupt](https://github.com/GreyGnome/EnableInterrupt) library.

 ## Contribute<!-- {#mainpage_contribute} -->